 The single IRB (sIRB) mandate is a set of complementary federal policies that require certain types of federally-funded studies that involve multiple institutions to use a single IRB to accomplish IRB review and approval for all of the institutions.
 The basis for the Single IRB Model is to allow multiple institutions that are conducting the same protocol to use a single IRB for review.
-The NU IRB has allowed the use of a Single IRB for over 5 years and is well versed to assist researchers in preparing for the new phase of required use.

 There are two policies that require the use of a Single IRB (NIH Single IRB Policy and Common Rule Update).